SavNov/Writing/Jason Grace/Jason Grace Receives A Team.md

 A forty-foot sail boat with masts and rigging all ready-to-go with harpoons and chains waiting to be used.
 A fine vessel, for a fine demigod and a fine quest.

+A blonde girl with pigtails whispered to a brown-haired boy next to her.
+"He's a Legionnaire of, like, four years.
+We're Probatios.
+He probably won't like us."

+"My name is Jason Grace, Legionnaire of the—" He said, only to be cut off.

+"We know who you are, dude."
+The brown-haired boy said.
+"We aren't stupid."

+The blonde kicked his foot, but he didn't seem to care.
+"Connor—"

+Jason sighed. "—Fifth Cohort.
+Right.
+You know who I am.
+It's a large cohort.
+I assumed you didn't know."

+Connor rolled his eyes at him.
+"You are the Son of Jupiter.
+Of course we know who you are.
+All anybody's told us is who you are."

+Centurion Dakota stepped forward in a rare display of… coherence.

+"Jason Grace, read the Stygian room."

+…

+"Wait.
+None of you know how to sail?"
+Jason asked, stunned into silence for a few seconds, then annoyed.

+They looked at each other.

+"It's a sailboat."
+A black-haired boy said.
+"You control the winds.
+We thought you could… well… push it."

+"Push it?"
+Jason whispered in pure disbelief.

+…

+"Well at least you know how to fight, yes?"
+He asked, studying them carefully.

+They looked at each other nervously, then all said it at the same time.

+"Yeah.
+Of course.
+We definitely know how to fight.
+We're, like, the best fighters of the Fifth Cohort."

+Centurion Dakota seemed… concerned, and he felt in his gut why, but ignored it.